-Revised October 27, 2020
+Revised September 24, 2020

+PLEASE NOTE: Some parts of this report have been shortened by the removal of outdated information.

-- PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
+- 1. PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
 The reviews were discussed by the Commission at its January 14, 2020, continuation meeting.
-The Commission directed that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020 meeting.
-Information for review of the City Manager was provided to the Commission in October.
-As Chief Hardwick has been elected Sheriff of St. Johns County, there is no need for the Commission to do his review as he will be leaving his position as Police Chief. - 2.
+The Commission directed that that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020, meeting. - 2.
 LAND DEVELOPMENT REGULATIONS.
-At its August 3, 2020, meeting the City Commission approved on first reading an ordinance to amend the Regulations to permit the access of private property from dead-end streets.
+At its August 3, 2020, meeting the City Commission approved on first reading an ordinance to amend the Regulations to permit the access of private property from deadend streets.
 The ordinance had its first public hearing at the Commission's September 14th meeting, when the Commission passed it on second reading.
-The second public hearing and final reading were done at the Commission's October 5th meeting.

-The Building Department staff is now preparing revisions to the Regulations to implement the new policies in the Comprehensive Plan that was approved by the state in February.
-The first phase of the revisions was submitted to the Commission at its October 5th meeting.
-They concern levels of service for recreational facilities in the City.
-The City Attorney will prepare an ordinance for the Commission's November 9th meeting.
+The second public hearing and final reading at scheduled for the Commission's October 5th meeting. - The Building Department staff is now preparing revisions to the Regulations to implement the new policies in the Comprehensive Plan that was approved by the state in February.
+The first phase of the revisions will be submitted to the Commission at its October 5th meeting. - 3.

-Another revision to the Regulations is needed to allow mobile food dispensing vehicles, or food trucks, in the City.
-At this time, mobile food vending is prohibited anywhere in the City except in connection with a special event permit issued by the City.
-A new state law mandates that cities and counties cannot completely ban food trucks.
-The Commission will review suggested regulations at its November 9, 2020 meeting to allow them in certain areas.

-Also, at the Commission's November 9th meeting, the Building Official will propose four more changes:

-- a. to remove obsolete language concerning occupancy limits - b. to include medium low-density residential land use districts as subject to the same impervious surface ratio that applies to medium density residential land use districts - c. to adopt by reference the currently adopted Florida Building Code concerning unsafe buildings - d. to show that the number of regular members of the Code Enforcement Board is seven. - 3.
 UPDATING STRATEGIC PLAN.
 As its January 7, 2019, meeting, the City Commission decided to do the update itself with the City staff.
 At later meetings in 2019, the Planning Board and the Sustainability and Environmental Planning Advisory Committee provided suggestions for the plan.
 The Commission agreed with the City Manager's suggestions for items in the plan and asked him to include in it parking infrastructure.
 The City Manager has prepared a Mission Statement, a Vision Statement, a Values Statement and a list of goals and the tasks each.
 The Commission reviewed the plan and provided comments at its January 14, 2020, continuation meeting.
-The City Manager will revise the plan it back to the Commission at a future meeting.
+The City Manager will revise the plan it back to the Commission at a future meeting. - 4.
+PARKING PLAN.
+The City Commission has changed the focus of the parking plan from paid parking to improvements for parking on City-owned plazas and streets.
+The staff will draft a five-year plan and the Police Department is to determine the most effective parking regulations for the streets west of A1A Beach Boulevard.
+The parking plan will be provided to the Commission at a future meeting.

+5. JOINT MEETINGS: